websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/creating-structures.md

 **Text:** A text input for short entries, such as titles or headings

-**Text Box:** A textbox input for long entries, such as the body of your content
+**Text Box:** A text input for long entries, such as the body of your content

-**Web Content:** A web content selector to include an existing Web Content Article
+**Web Content:** A selector to include an existing Web Content Article

 See [Editing and Configuring Structure Fields](./configuring-structure-fields.md) for more information on configuring and editing Structure fields.